 At 137-feet tall, Nohoch Mul, which means "great mound," is the tallest Mayan pyramid on the Yucatan Peninsula and the second tallest Mayan pyramid in the world.
 It is located at the archaeological site of Cobá in Mexico's state Quintana Roo.

-Though discovered in the 1800s, the archaeological site wasn't opened to the public until 1973 because the surrounding thick jungle made it too difficult to get to.
+Although it was discovered in the 1800s, the archaeological site wasn't opened to the public until 1973 because the surrounding thick jungle made it too difficult to get to.

 It's still off the beaten path but is well worth the trip, especially if you're in Tulum, which is just a short 40-minute drive away.

 History of the Nohoch Mul Site